govalues/decimal/README.md

 [![versionb]][version]

 Package decimal implements immutable decimal floating-point numbers for Go.
-This packages is designed specifically for use in transactional financial systems.
+This package is designed specifically for use in transactional financial systems.

 ## Features

-- **Optimized Performance**: Utilizes uint64 for coefficients, reducing heap allocations and memory consumption.
+- **Optimized Performance** - Utilizes uint64 for coefficients, reducing heap allocations and memory consumption.
-- **Immutability**: Once a decimal is set, it remains unchanged.
+- **Immutability** - Once a decimal is set, it remains unchanged.
   This immutability ensures safe concurrent access across goroutines.
-- **Banker's Rounding**: Methods use half even rounding, also known as "banker's rounding", which minimizes cumulative rounding errors commonly seen in financial calculations.
+- **Banker's Rounding** - Methods use half even rounding, also known as "banker's rounding", which minimizes cumulative rounding errors commonly seen in financial calculations.
-- **Error Handling**: All methods are designed to be panic-free.
+- **No Panics** - All methods are designed to be panic-free.
   Instead of potentially crashing your application, they return errors for issues such as overflow or division by zero.
-- **Simple String Representation**: Decimals are represented without the complexities of scientific or engineering notation.
+- **Simple String Representation** - Decimals are represented without the complexities of scientific or engineering notation.
+- **Correctly Rounded** - All arithmetic operations are correctly rounded to the precision of the result.
+- **Testing** - Fuzz testing is used to ensure correctness.
+  Arithmetic operations are cross-validated against both the [cockroachdb] and [shopspring] decimal packages.

 ## Getting Started